usethesource/rascal-website/start/index.md

 1. Start Eclipse.
 1. Select Help -> Install New Software.
 1. Make sure that the tick for "Contact all update sites during install to find required software" is enabled.
-1. Type: `http://update.rascal-mpl.org/stable/` in the "Work with" edit box.
+1. Type: `http://update.rascal-mpl.org/stable/` in the "Work with" edit box, and then press enter.
 1. Select the feature *Rascal* (only the Rascal Metaprogramming Language is needed).
 1. Select Next (several times) and accept the software license.
 The process may take a few minutes!
 1. Once these features have been installed, restart Eclipse.